jihoonog/CMPUT-503/project-website/content/blog/exercise-2.md

 #### PID Control

-A PID (proportional-integral-derivative) controller is a commonly used feedback control-loop mechanism that gives corrections to a process or a plant such that its output or process value matches the desired set-point.
+A PID (proportional-integral-derivative) controller is a commonly used feedback control-loop mechanism that gives corrections to a process or a plant such that its output or process value matches the desired set-point [2].
 It uses three tunable parameters that takes into account the present error, past errors, and an estimate of future errors to provide a correction value such that it minimizes over-corrective oscillation and unnecessary delay.
 The equation below is the overall control function: